snes2c64/doc/docs/index.rst

 Choosing a Map
 ============================
 To choose a Map just press START and the Button of the Map you want to.
-Possible Buttons are A, B, X, Y, L, R, UP, DOWN, LEFT, RIGHT.
+Possible Buttons are A, B, X, Y, UP, DOWN, LEFT, RIGHT.

 ============================
 Setting Autofire Speed